carinam17/carinam17.github.io/_posts/2018-6-23-how-much-math.md

 To apply to medical schools, you will need to have completed calculus courses.
 Check the requirements of your prospective schools.

 Taking steps to ensure college readiness in mathematics will help save money on classes and set you up for better outcomes overall.
+Consider taking some time to refresh your knowledge of math concepts before starting classes again, especially if it's been a while since you've seen the material.

 Keep in mind that these are very broad categories, but in my experience, they are a good guideline for what to expect in your particular field of study.
 As always, consulting your program requirements and school advisors is highly recommended.